AkshaySahni/r1-india-rpo-bess-optimization/README.md

 ## 📌 Repository Scope & Exclusions

 > **Note on Repository Contents**: This repository is dedicated exclusively to **code, raw input preprocessing, optimization solvers, diagnostic logs, and scenario datasets**.
-Manuscript LaTeX source code (`.tex`) and pre-compiled PDF files (`.pdf`) are deliberately excluded from this repository and are hosted separately in the publisher repository.

 ---